 Please fill out the Online Application Form.
-You will be required to upload all documents, including your cover letter, resume or CV, portfolio, transcripts, to this system as well as provide contact information for your references.
+You will be required to upload all documents, including your cover letter, resume or CV, portfolio and academic transcripts to this system as well as provide contact information for your references.
 Please note that only complete applications would be adjudicated.

-Upload to the online application system a one page long cover letter stating why you wish to be a journalist and the goals you wish to achieve.
+In the online application system, upload a 1-2 page long cover letter stating why you wish to be a journalist and the goals you wish to achieve.

 Upload either your resume or CV when applying.